ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 ```

-You are given a sample network file called networkfile.nmconnection which contains Wifi credentials for a network called 'Cross'
+You are given a sample network file called [networkfile.nmconnection](misc/networkfile.nmconnection) which contains Wifi credentials for a network called 'Cross'
-Now that you're familiar with ducky scripts, your end goal should be a script which automatically extracts whole password and SSID for you from this file.
+Now that you're familiar with ducky scripts, your end goal is a script which automatically extracts whole password and SSID for you from this file.
 Afterwards, it should send this password and SSID
 over email to win10_9121@outlook.com!

-Flipper zero comes with a sample Wi-Fi credentials stealing script written in ducky language in following directory: _SD Card/badusb/Wifi-Stealer_ORG.txt_
+To aid you in this task, flipper zero comes with a sample Wi-Fi credentials stealing script written in ducky language in following directory: _SD Card/badusb/Wifi-Stealer_ORG.txt_
 The filename is: Wifi-Stealer_ORG.txt

 Contents of the file are shared below for your reference: